Vortioxetine: History

 Vortioxetine was invented by scientists at Lundbeck who reported the rationale and synthesis for the drug (then called Lu AA21004) in a 2011 paper.

 In 2007, the compound was in Phase II clinical trials, and Lundbeck and Takeda entered into a partnership in which Takeda paid Lundbeck $40 million up-front, with promises of up to $345 million in milestone payments, and Takeda agreed to pay most of the remaining cost of developing the drug.
 The companies agreed to co-promote the drug in the US and Japan, and that Lundbeck would receive a royalty on all such sales.
 The deal included another drug candidate, tedatioxetine (Lu AA24530), and could be expanded to include two other Lundbeck compounds.

 Vortioxetine was approved by the US Food and Drug Administration (FDA) for the treatment of major depressive disorder (MDD) in adults in September 2013, and it was approved in the European Union in December 2013.

 Society and culture

 It is manufactured by the pharmaceutical companies Lundbeck and Takeda.

 Names

 Vortioxetine was previously sold under the brand name Brintellix in the United States, but in May 2016, the US Food and Drug Administration (FDA) approved a name change to Trintellix in order to avoid confusion with the blood-thinning medication Brilinta (ticagrelor).
-Other brand names include Torvox, Vantaxa, Voxigain, and Trivoxetin.
+Other brand names include Torvox, Vantaxa, Voxigain, Trivoxetin, Vipca, Vortica, Vatoin, Xomat, Vortidif.